 First, the number of articles that are retracted seems to be increasing, with most retractions appearing in the more prestigious journals.
 It is unclear whether more retractions are a sign of increased malpractice or closer scrutiny, but either way, it seems that a good part of the academic record is tainted, and that peer-reviewers, editors and publishers are all to blame.

-As academics who were involved in fraud are increasingly made to face the consequences of their actions, I believe that similar standards of accountability should apply to everyone involved in the publishing process.
+As academics who were involved in fraud are increasingly made to face the consequences (link no longer active) of their actions, I believe that similar standards of accountability should apply to everyone involved in the publishing process.
 For instance, the names of the referees who reviewed each article should be made available (as done by the Journal of Bone and Joint Surgery), so that we might be able to assign blame when the system breaks down.
 It has also been suggested that publishers should refund academics for those publications which clearly fail to meet academic standards.
 Whether or not such a measure would be feasible is up for debate, but it seems hard to argue against such idea from an ethical perspective.

 We can’t be even certain about ‘sound’ papers